digitalocean/sample-hugo/content/about.md

 author = "Ivan Abramenko"
 +++

-## I have experience in:
-- product development (managing) and put it on the market,
-- management of different teams: developers, analysts, pre-sale engineers,
-- organization and execution of keynotes, workshops and other public activities,
-- product presentation on famous exhibitions.
+## Summary:

+As an experienced software developer, I have a strong background in product development, team management, and public engagements.
+I am proficient in designing ontologies, architectures, and implementing various technologies.
+My demonstrated ability to effectively lead diverse teams, organize and execute keynotes and workshops.

 ## Education